8go/matrix-commander/README.md

 - incompatibility: login (authentication) must now be done explicitly with `--login` on the first run of `matrix-commander`
 - new option: `--login`, supports login methods `password` and `sso`
+- new option: `--logout` to remove device and access-token validity

 # Summary, TLDR